IanFinlayson/exploring-cs/chapter05.md

     print("You should wear shorts.")
 ```

-Here we recommend a coat when it\'s less than 60 degrees, pants when
+Here we recommend a coat when it's less than 60 degrees, pants when
-it\'s less than 80, and shorts otherwise.
+it's less than 80, and shorts otherwise.

 The way this works is that Python checks each condition in order.
 Once
 it finds one condition that is true, it executes the statements under it